adityakuppa26/Data-Mining/README.md

 **Steps**

-* <u>Data Cleaning</u>: Data cleaning step eliminates the inconsistencies and aberrations from the data.
+* <b>Data Cleaning</b>: Data cleaning step eliminates the inconsistencies and aberrations from the data.
 It standardizes and makes the data useable.
 Removal of noise or outliers.
 Collecting necessary information to model or account for noise.
 Strategies for handling missing data fields.

 *	Data Integration: This step of KDD is used to integrate or collaborate various databases of different types.
 The databases from various sources are integrated into a single database i.e. the different formats of data are standardized to a single form.